Skip to Content

 How to get to Olympia

-Olympia is located in Greece’s Peloponnese region, around 300km west of Athens.
-By car it’s a 3.5 hour drive from Athens to Olympia.
-Or you can catch a KTEL bus from Athens’ Kifissos Bus Terminal to Pyrgos (5 hours) then a local bus to Olympia (30 minutes).
+You can also get to Olympia by public transport by catching a KTEL bus from Athens’ Kifissos Bus Terminal to Pyrgos (5 hours) then a local bus to Olympia (30 minutes).

 Statues in the Archaeological Museum at Olympia, Greece